Skip to main content

 get_ui_id(<variable>)

-Retrieve the ID number of a UI control
+Retrieves the UI ID number of a UI widget.

 Remarks

-• Even regular variables and constants (those that are not UI widgets) get a UI ID assigned, however this ID cannot be used with various get/set_control_par() commands!
+• Even regular variables and constants (those that are not UI widgets) get a UI ID assigned, however this ID cannot be used with various get_control_par()/set_control_par() commands!

 Examples